 The Dossier report doesn’t include a clarity plot diagram and is cheaper.

 Instead of sending them to the labs for grading, melee stones are simply sorted into parcels based on their quality.
 They are usually assigned a range of values for the clarity and color they possess.
-For example, you might sometimes see terms like G-H or F-G color and VS or SI clarity in ring setting descriptions that utilizes sidestones.
+For example, you might sometimes see terms like G-H or F-G color and VS or SI clarity in setting descriptions that contain side stones.

-As a rule of the thumb, every diamond larger than 0.3 carats must always be accompanied with a grading report.
+As a rule of thumb, every diamond larger than 0.3 carats must always be accompanied by a grading report.
 If you are buying diamonds that are smaller than 0.3 carats, grading reports could be optional and be subjected to the purpose of purchase.